jordan-public/guardian-oracle-keeper/README.md

 The Guardian Oracle-Keeper Protocol is implemented as a pair of Guardian Tokens.

 The Guardian Tokens are ERC20 tokens issued in pairs which we call Friends.
 They wrap existing ERC20 tokens and provide additional functionality.
+In a way, they are indistinguishable to the liquidity pool from any other tokens, thus acting as Trojan Horses.

 For example, we have a protocol in need of liquidations based on the ETH/USDC pricing.
 The function "liquidate(uint256 price)" has to be called when the price crosses the specified value.